 A clear announcement!
 That’s what Cardo Systems promise with the Packtalk Outdoor Duo, claiming that it’s the world’s best-sounding cordless, hands free two-way radio.
-At € 449.95, the US product isn’t exactly cheap, but is it worth the money?
+At € 449.95, the Israeli product isn’t exactly cheap, but is it worth the money?
 We put it to the test to find out.

 Cardo Systems Packtalk Outdoor Duo | Tester: Peter | Test duration: 5 months | Weight: 98 g | Price: € 449.95 | Manufacturer’s website

 We’ve all been there: you’re blasting down a trail with your friends, and suddenly you have to slam on the brakes to avoid a tree that was blown over in the last storm.
 All you can do is scream to warn the rider behind you as quickly as possible.
 Is there a better solution?
 US brand Cardo offer two-way radios for situations just like this, and they’re particularly popular amongst motorsport hobbyists.
 However, they promise clear hands-free communication for more than just the motorsport sector, marketing their system for skiing, paragliding, kayaking and, of course, mountain biking.
-As such, the Pittsburgh-based company’s portfolio includes communication systems for a wide range of helmet types, offering wireless two-way communication that isn’t dependent on a mobile phone network.
+As such, the Israeli company’s portfolio includes communication systems for a wide range of helmet types, offering wireless two-way communication that isn’t dependent on a mobile phone network.
 Cardo Systems aren’t shy to charge for this technology, asking a whopping € 449.95 for the Duo set on test.

 Cardo set the tone! – What is the Cardo Systems Packtalk Outdoor Duo two-way radio capable of